OFS/opae-sdk/doc/src/ase_userguide/ase_userguide.md

 * ASE presents a fake memory model to the AFU which keeps tabs on memory requested as accelerator workspaces, immediately flagging illegal memory transactions to locations outside of requested memory spaces.
 This is a good way to identify address violation bugs in simulation.

 * ASE does not guarantee synthesizability of the AFU design.
-However ASE and Intel Quartus Prime Pro suite can be used in an iterative design flow to generate a successfully compiled Green Bitstream (GBS) from AFU RTL functionally verified in ASE for interoperability within the modeled platform.
+However ASE and Intel&reg; Quartus&reg; Prime Pro suite can be used in an iterative design flow to generate a successfully compiled Green Bitstream (GBS) from AFU RTL functionally verified in ASE for interoperability within the modeled platform.

 * ASE provides a data hazard checker which can be used to warn users of CCI-P traffic patterns that may cause WAW, RAW, WAR hazards.
 These transactions may be debugged using the waveform viewer or by using a relevant Memory Protocol Factory (MPF) shim.